4.9-Stars

 Efficient LED bulbs used in sensor lights have extremely long lifespans of 15,000 to 50,000 hours of use.
 Combined with low energy consumption, this offers an excellent return on investment over the light’s lifespan.

-These practical perks make motion-sensing fixtures a smart upgrade over dated always-on lighting.
-Strategically installed sensor lights save money and energy while also providing convenience, safety, and flexibility after dark.
+These practical benefits make motion-sensing fixtures a smart choice over outdated, always-on lighting.
+When strategically installed, sensor lights save money and energy, while delivering convenience, safety, and flexibility for those after-dark activities.

 Sensor Technology Types